KavinSankar123/ENGCMP0600---Writing-Directions-in-Markdown/README.md

 - Do some practice swings to get used to the motion.
 - When you’re ready, throw the disk.
   - Make sure to throw it flat upon releasing.

+### **6. Follow the Flight Path of the Disk**
+- After throwing, follow the disk with your eyes.
+- Walk towards your disk after it landed and locate it.

+### **7. Repeat Steps 3, 4, 5, 6**
+- Repeat the above steps UNTIL you are approximately 50ft away from the basket.

+### **8. Throwing your Putter**
+- Grab your putter and follow the procedure from step 5.
+- Try to throw the putter into the basket.

+### **9. Completing the Course**
+- Grab your disk from the basket.
+- Record the number of throws you made for the basket you just completed.
+- Move onto the next basket.
+- Repeat steps 2 through 8 until you completed all baskets.